RobertHennings/BachelorThesis/README.md

 All four dimensions together fully represent market liquidity.
 Measurement concepts that are to measure market liquidity must be able to depict it sufficiently.
 Structural components of the market set-up, such as market organisation forms and market microstructures, which have a significant influence on the interaction of the four dimensions, will not be discussed further due to the focus of the paper.

-# Delineation of the concept of risk: liquidity - characteristics, risk factor and premium
+#
-On the capital market, a distinction is made between systematic and unsystematic, i.e. idiosyncratic, risk according to CAPM considerations.
+ineation of the concept of risk: liquidity - characteristics, risk factor and premium On the capital market, a distinction is made between systematic and unsystematic, i.e. idiosyncratic, risk according to CAPM considerations.
 The systematic part is accounted for by the sensitivity of equity returns to the returns of the broad market, which is modelled in the beta factor as a linear covariance relationship.
 The expected return on shares is based on this systematic risk, as the relationship of the equations shows: